Pseudoroegneria spicata: Distribution and habitat

+Ecology

-Pseudoregneria spicata has extensive drought resistant root systems that can compete with and suppress the spread of exotic weeds.
+Pseudoregneria spicata has extensive drought-resistant root systems that can compete with and suppress the spread of exotic weeds.
 Its roots are also known to have significant responses when they come into contact with the roots of other plants.
 When plants of the same species that were grown in different sites were planted in pots together, the resulting biomass was 30% more than in pots with plants from the same population or site.
 Furthermore, the elongation of the roots decreased after contact with roots from another plant from the same population, this was compared to after contact with roots from a plant of a different population.
 Such behavior suggests that the roots of bluebunch wheatgrass are capable of detection and avoidance mechanisms when exposed to intraspecific plants from the same population.

 The roots of this grass are also known to have notable physiological responses to enriched soil patches that are treated with varying solutions of nutrients, most notably nitrogen, potassium, and phosphorus.
 This exploitation of nutrient-rich soil can affect the nutrient status of the overall plant.
 In phosphorus enriched environments, the mean root uptake of phosphorus was 5–26% higher compared to roots from control soil patches.
 Results regarding the nutrient uptake capacities of P. spicata potassium enriched environments indicate no apparent difference between enriched and controlled soil.
 This is in contrast to the nitrogen enrichment experiment, where mean rates of ammonium uptake increased between 22–88% and mean rates of potassium root uptake were 17–71% higher in soil enriched with 50 μm of nitrogen, the lowest concentration tested in a particular study.